allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 * I am not comfortable relying too much on opaque ORM functions, particuarly when I don't have a good grasp on the underlying process/mechanism the ORM is managing for me.
 As a result, its power should be used sparingly.
 * Relationships (in this case ORM, but equally applicable to real-life) were a major and continual source of confusion for me.
 If I simply ignored the ability to use object relationships, I could still leverage the ORM parts that I wanted AND adhere more closely to how a pure SQL solution might look.

+I may come to regret these decisions in future, but they were the decisions that were needed now.
+Assuming I continue to make forward projet, I'll revisit this post and provide an update on how which decisions good and which ones ended up being terrible.

 Next: [Database Connection Pattern](./08-database-connection-pattern.md)<br>
 Previous: